microsoft/azure-bidding-and-auction-services-demo/README.md

 ./scripts/setup.sh
 ```
 This does the following:
+- Installs CCF
+- Checks out the Key Management System
 - Checks out the Microsoft fork of the Bidding and Auction Servers and the Data Plane Shared Libraries
-- Checks out the Key Management System

 ### Building